collapsed-stacks/startups/questions/11203/is-it-a-bad-idea-to-allow-participation-in-affiliate-program-to-employees.md

 - tagged: `employees`, `e-commerce`, `employee-compensation`, `affiliate-marketing`, `commissions`
 - score: 1

-<p>We have started an affiliate program at our company.
-Some of our employees reached out to promote our products at their sites or blogs and earn commision from each sale. </p>
+We have started an affiliate program at our company.
+Some of our employees reached out to promote our products at their sites or blogs and earn commision from each sale.

-<p>Will it be a Conflicts of Interest if we allow them to participate?
+Will it be a Conflicts of Interest if we allow them to participate?
-Do you think that companies should generally ban participation in its affiliate programs to employees and family members of employees? </p>
+Do you think that companies should generally ban participation in its affiliate programs to employees and family members of employees?

-<p>Similar restrictions are often placed on prize giveaways or lotteries. </p>
+Similar restrictions are often placed on prize giveaways or lotteries.

-<p>Our concern is - that some of our software developers will have access to company website and theoretically can "adjust" the affilate conversion results. </p>
+Our concern is - that some of our software developers will have access to company website and theoretically can "adjust" the affilate conversion results.

-<p>Secondly, could the money earned from affiliate marketing of company products make employees less motivated to work for the company, but simply worry about bringing the traffic to company site. </p>
+Secondly, could the money earned from affiliate marketing of company products make employees less motivated to work for the company, but simply worry about bringing the traffic to company site.

-<p>We couldnt find a simple answer since there is obviously pros and cons in having our employees as affiliates. </p>
+We couldnt find a simple answer since there is obviously pros and cons in having our employees as affiliates.

-<p>I would appreciate to hear your opinion on this matter. </p>
+I would appreciate to hear your opinion on this matter.

 ## Answer 11269